Best Things to do in Melbourne with Kids 2021 | Family Holiday Guide

 30. Peninsula Hot Springs

 Want to relax and get away from the city?
 Hidden among a bushland setting along the South coast of Melbourne are the Mornington Peninsula Hot Springs.
 There are 30 experiences, a day spa and various wellness retreats, and best of all children are welcome so you can spend the day out as a family in this stunning setting away from the hustle and bustle.
+See more things to do in the area in our post on Things to do Mornington Peninsula.

 Read More: Mornington Peninsula Hot Springs